-On December 17, 2009, Yuchai, pursuant to a Framework Agreement entered into with Jirui United Heavy Industry Co., Ltd. ("Jirui United"), a company jointly established by China International Marine Containers Group Ltd ("CIMC") and Chery Automobile Co., Ltd. ("Chery") (collectively referred to as "CIMC-Chery"), and Shenzhen City Jiusi Investment Management Co., Ltd ("Jiusi") incorporated Y & C Engine Co., Ltd. in Wuhu City, Anhui Province ("the JV Company") to produce heavy-duty vehicle engines with the displacement range from 10.5L to 14L including the engines of YC6K series.
-The registered capital of the JV Company is Rmb 500,000,000.
+On December 17, 2009, Yuchai, pursuant to a Framework Agreement entered into with Jirui United Heavy Industry Co., Ltd. ("Jirui United"), a company jointly established by China International Marine Containers Group Ltd. ("CIMC") and Chery Automobile Co., Ltd. ("Chery") (collectively referred to as "CIMC-Chery"), and Shenzhen City Jiusi Investment Management Co., Ltd. ("Jiusi") incorporated Y & C Engine Co., Ltd. ("Y & C") in Wuhu, Anhui province to produce heavy-duty vehicle engines with the displacement range from 10.5L to 14L including the engines of YC6K series.
+The registered capital of the Y & C is Rmb 500,000,000.
 Yuchai and Jirui United each hold 45% in the joint venture with Jiusi holding the remaining 10%.

-In March 2005, the Company through Venture Delta Limited or Venture Delta acquired 14.99% of the ordinary shares of Thakral Corporation Ltd ("TCL").
-TCL is a company listed on the main board of the Singapore Exchange") and is involved in the manufacture, assembly and distribution of high-end consumer electronic products and home entertainment products in the PRC.
-Three directors out of eleven directors on the board of TCL are appointed by the Company.
-Based on the Company's shareholdings and representation in the board of directors of TCL, management has concluded that the Company has the ability to exercise significant influence over the operating and financial policies of TCL.
-Consequently, the Company's consolidated for under the equity method.
-The Company caquired an additional 1% of the ordinary shares of TCL in September 2005.
+In March 2005, the Company through Venture Delta Limited ("VDL") and Grace Star Services held 14.99% of the ordinary shares of Thakral Corporation Ltd. ("TCL").
+TCL is a company listed on the main board of the Singapore Exchange Securities Trading Limited (the "Singapore Exchange") and is involved in the manufacture, assembly and distribution of high-end consumer electronic products and home entertainment products in the PRC.
+Three directors out of eleven directors on the board of TCL were appointed by the Company.
+Based on the Company's shareholdings and representation in the board of directors of TCL, management concluded that the Company had the ability to exercise significant influence over the operating and financial policies of TCL.
+Consequently, the Company's consolidated financial statements include the Company's share of the results of TCL, accounted for under the equity method.
+The Company acquired an additional 1% of the ordinary shares of TCL in September 2005.
 As a result of the rights issue of 87,260,288 rights shares on February 16, 2006, the Company's equity interest in TCL increased to 19.4%.
 On August 15, 2006, the Company exercised its right to convert all of its 52,933,440 convertible bonds into 529,334,400 new ordinary shares in the capital of TCL.
 Upon the issue of the new shares, the Company's interest in TCL has increased to 36.6% of the total issued and outstanding ordinary shares.
 During the year ended December 31, 2007, the Company did not acquire new shares in TCL.
-However, as a result of convertible bonds into new ordinary shares by TCL's third party bondholders, the Company's interest in TCL was diluted to 34.4%.
-On September 2, 2008, Venture Delta transferred 1,000,000 ordinary shares, representing 0.04% interest in TCL to care Star Services Ltd ("GSS").
+However, as a result of conversion of convertible bonds into new ordinary shares by TCL's third party bondholders, the Company's interest in TCL was diluted to 34.4%.
+On September 2, 2008, VDL transferred 1,000,000 ordinary shares, representing 0.04% interest in TCL to Grace Star Services Ltd ("GSS").